Harvey-OS/web/docs/index.md

 ## What is Harvey?

-Harvey is an effort to provide a modern, distributed, 64 bit operating system that does away with Unix's wrinkles and allows for new ways of working.
+Harvey is an effort to provide a modern, distributed, 64 bit operating system that provides a simple and nice environment for researching and allows for new ways of working.
 It can be built with <a href="https://gcc.gnu.org/">gcc</a> and <a href="http://clang.llvm.org/">clang</a> and has an ANSI/POSIX compliant subsystem.

 ## News & events